English

 Teaching and Learning:

-At St Nicholas, we have mapped out our texts from Literacy Tree to ensure progression and coverage from the National Curriculum in all year groups.
+At St Nicholas, texts from Literacy Tree have been carefully mapped across all year groups to ensure clear progression and comprehensive coverage of the National Curriculum.

 Reading